a04101999/Structural-Chain-of-thoughts-for-Radiology-Education/README.md

 python3 egd_cxr_processing.py
 ```

-We have already provided the respective folders in the `dataset_generation` directory and simply running the `egd_cxr_processing.py` file will generate the synthesized error dataset.
+For convenience we have provided the respective folders in the `dataset_generation` directory and simply running the `egd_cxr_processing.py` file will generate the synthesized error dataset.

 # Usage <a name="usage"></a>